CoDeConf/CoDeConf.github.io/day-of-containers-cph16/program/index.md

 layout: day-of-containers-cph16/program
 title: Day of Containers 2015 Program
 ---
-#Day of Containers 2016 - Program
+# Day of Containers 2016 - Program

 <hr>

-##Keynote: Docker and the Future of Operating Systems
+##K eynote: Docker and the Future of Operating Systems
 {: #khightower}
 <hr>
-###Kelsey Hightower, Google
+### Kelsey Hightower, Google

 ![Kelsey Hightower](/day-of-docker-osl15/images/speakers/khightower.png){: .round #right}
 Kelsey Hightower is a open source advocate who is helping to build and advocate a modern way to run Linux servers at CoreOS.
 As an engineer Kelsey enjoys building simple tools that make people smile and is a regular contributor to Google's Kubernetes project.
 When he is not slinging Go code you can catch him giving technical workshops covering everything from programming, system administration, and CoreOS.